OumaymaGuizeni/Web_Development_Testing_Project/README.md

 ### For Testing : Run all the Test_cases

-you can use the script 'run_tests.sh' under the folder Testing_project to run all the test cases just go there and type :
+you can use the script 'run_tests.sh' under the folder testing to run all the test cases just go there and type :